particle-iot/docs/src/content/en/photon/start.md

   <iframe src="https://vine.co/v/eZUX7KJQnbX/embed/simple" width="320" height="320" frameborder="0"></iframe>
 </div>

-When your Photon is connecting to wifi, it should go through the following colors:
+When your Photon is connecting to wifi it will go through the following colors, but don't worry if you don't see them all:
 - **Flashing blue**: Soft-AP setup mode, waiting for network information.
 - **Solid blue**: Soft-AP setup complete, network information found.
 - **Flashing green**: Connecting to local Wi-Fi network.